Program Director’s Message

 Thank you for your interest in Diagnostic Medical Sonography at Polk State College.
 The Diagnostic Medical Sonography (DMS) Program fosters and supports creative and positive learning experiences within an atmosphere of academic excellence and continuous improvement.
 Our goal is to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-According to the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics, the employment of sonographers is expected to increase by approximately 18% through 2016, which is faster than average for all occupations.
-As technology increases in the medical imaging field and the aging and retiring population increases, the job opportunities will be available in various areas including hospitals, private physician offices, and diagnostic imaging centers.
-The national earnings range for sonographers is approximately $43,500 to $84,000 (May 2008).
+According to the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics, the employment of diagnostic medical sonographers is expected to increase by approximately 17% through 2029, which is faster than average for all occupations.
+As technology increases in the medical imaging field and the aging and retiring population increases, job opportunities will be available in various areas including hospitals, private physician offices, and diagnostic imaging centers.
+The national median annual wage for sonographers is approximately $74,320 (May 2019).
 These earnings vary greatly based on factors such as geographic location, experience, place of work, and various shift assignments.

 Thank you again for your interest in our program.
 For further information please contact me:

 Merrybeth Etherton, BS, RDMS (ABD, OB/GYN)